-On January 8, 2004, we announced that pursuant to the terms and conditions of a termination agreement between Vernalis and ourselves, Vernalis relinquished its rights to develop and commercialize huN901-DM1.
+On January 8, 2004, we announced that pursuant to the terms and conditions of a termination agreement between us and Vernalis, Vernalis relinquished its rights to develop and commercialize huN901-DM1.
 As a result, we regained the rights to develop and commercialize huN901-DM1.
-Vernalis will complete Study 002.
-As of July 1, 2004, we assumed responsibility for Study 001.
-We have taken steps to expedite the patient enrollment in Study 001.
-Additionally, we initiated a Phase I clinical trial with huN901-DM1 in CD56-positive multiple myeloma in September, 2005 (Study 003).
+Under the terms of our January 7, 2004 Termination Agreement with Vernalis, we assumed responsibility of one of the studies underway with the compound, Study 001, on July 1, 2004.
+Since then, we have expanded this study due to the occurrence of objective activity among the initial patients enrolled and have expanded the number of clinical centers participating in this study to expedite patient enrollment.
+Additionally, we initiated a Phase I clinical trial with huN901-DM1 in CD56-positive multiple myeloma (Study 003) in September, 2005.
+On December 15, 2005, we and Vernalis executed an amendment to the January 7, 2004 Termination Agreement ("the Amendment").
+Under the terms of the Amendment, we assumed responsibility as of December 15, 2005, at our own expense, to complete the huN901-DM1 clinical study (Study 002) that had been initiated in the United Kingdom.
+Vernalis paid us approximately \$365,000 in consideration of the expected cost of the obligations assumed by us under the Amendment.
+Such consideration is included in Other Income/Expense in the accompanying Consolidated Statements of Operations for the three and six months ended December 2005.
 We intend to evaluate whether to out license all or part of the development and commercial rights to this compound as we move through the clinical trial process.

-In January 2003, we announced that we would regain the development and commercialization rights to cantuzumab mertansine from GlaxoSmithKline, thereby terminating our collaborative agreement with this company.
-In January 2004, we announced that we planned to advance cantuzumab mertansine, or an improved version of the compound, into a clinical trial that we expected to manage.
-In October 2004, we decided to move forward in developing a modified version of cantuzumab mertansine called huC242-DM4.
+In January 2004, we announced that we planned to advance cantuzumab mertansine, or an improved version of the compound, into a clinical trial that we would manage.
+In October 2004, we decided to move forward in developing a modified version of cantuzumab mertansine which we call huC242-DM4.
 Patient dosing was initiated for the Phase I study of huC242-DM4 in June 2005.
 We intend to evaluate whether to out license all or part of the development and commercial rights to this compound as we move through the clinical trial process for this compound.

-We licensed the three most advanced product candidates in our preclinical portfolio to sanofi-aventis in 2003 under the terms of our discovery, development and commercialization collaboration.
-These three product candidates are an anti-CD33 TAP compound for acute myeloid leukemia (AVE9633), an anti-IGF-1R antibody (AVE1642), and an anti-CD19, TAP compound for certain B-cell malignancies (SAR3419).
+In 2003, we licensed our then three most advanced product candidates in our preclinical portfolio to sanofi-aventis in 2003 under the terms of our discovery, development and commercialization collaboration.
+These three product candidates are an anti-CD33 TAP compound for acute myeloid leukemia (AVE9633), an anti-IGF-1R antibody (AVE1642), and an anti-CD19 TAP compound for certain B-cell malignancies (SAR3419).
 In December 2004, sanofi-aventis filed an Investigational New Drug Application (IND) for AVE9633.
-Clinical testing of this compound was initiated in February 2005.
+Clinical testing of this compound was initiated in March 2005.

 The anti-IGF-1R antibody is a naked antibody directed against a target found on various solid tumors, including certain breast, lung and prostate cancers.
-At September 30, 2005, pursuant to our collaboration research program with sanofi-aventis, we continued to perform preclinical experiments to evaluate candidate antibodies and had identified a lead antibody product candidate and several alternate product candidates.
+At December 31, 2005, pursuant to our collaboration research program with sanofi-aventis, we continued to perform preclinical experiments to evaluate candidate antibodies and have identified a lead antibody product candidate and several alternate product candidates.
 The third potential product candidate is directed at certain anti-CD19 B-cell malignancies, including non-Hodgkin's lymphoma, and is in preclinical development.